iwasconflicted/Homework-top-10/README.md

 11-5-2023
 Mini-Challenge 3 - Top 10s  -->
-We both made a webpage of our Top 10 Favorite Movies Peer Reviewed by
+We both made a webpage of our Top 10 Favorite Movies Peer Reviewed by Tony Fernandez & Alejandro De La Cruz-Rubio Comments - I very much enjoyed the the home page layout, the quotes was a very nice touch.
+The color selection for the background of the webpages was a good pick and compliments the movie posters.
+Project worked perfectly, also enjoyed the "trailer" buttons.
-Comments -

 Figma link